ShadmanShariar/Fault_Tolerance_Using_Resilience4j_and_Rate_Limiting_Pattern/README.md

-# Fault Tolerance Using Resilience4j and Rate Limiting Pattern
+# Fault Tolerance Using Resilience4j and Rate Limiting, Retry Pattern

 ## Overview
 This project demonstrates how to implement fault tolerance in a Spring Boot application using **Resilience4j**.
 It includes key patterns such as **Circuit Breaker, Rate Limiting, Bulkhead, Retry, and TimeLimiter** to handle failures gracefully and improve system resilience.